Discerning Between Intuition and Imagination

 “I was recently informed that I was a medium.
 I have had around 2-3 dreams that were warnings of sorts, other than that I haven’t had anything else come to me.
 I want to enhance my gift to be able to help others.
 I always have enjoyed helping people.
 I have tried meditation to help myself embrace my gift but I can’t stay focused long enough to concentrate.
 What would you suggest I do?
 I would really love to embrace this gift.
 What are other methods that I can try?
 Also how can I tell the difference if its just my imagination or it’s a message or someone trying to contact me?”

 I’ve written a few articles on psychic development and various things that go along with it, which you can find here.
 In my post, “Are You Psychic?”
 I give a list of my psychic development articles, specifically.
 Have a read through those and you may find some great tips.

 I plan to write an entire post about meditation in the near future, perhaps even hold an online class.
 The thing with meditation is, it can be whatever you want it to be.
 Walking in the woods is a form of meditation.
 Being creative can be meditative.
 Cleaning your house can be meditative.
 I listened to an entire podcast last night that discussed masturbation as a form of meditation.
-So don’t get caught up the traditional notion of meditation.
+So don’t get caught up the popular notion of meditation.
 Any activity that allows you to put your brain into alpha state is what you’re after.

 As far as being able to tell the difference between a message and your imagination goes…

 When you have a train of thought, you are actively participating in that process.
 You are thinking about something, which may trigger another thought and then another, but there is a very logical process of association happening between those thoughts.